The 8 Best Proofpoint Competitors & Alternatives in 2026

 2. DTEX

-DTEX Systems offers an insider risk management solution that integrates user behavior analytics, endpoint data loss prevention, and operational intelligence to safeguard against internal threats and data breaches.
+DTEX offers an insider risk management solution that integrates user behavior analytics, endpoint data loss prevention, and operational intelligence to safeguard against internal threats and data breaches.

 DTEX’s technology is designed to scale across an organization, providing insights into potential security threats, operational efficiency, and workforce activity.
 It utilizes non-invasive data collection techniques to balance monitoring and privacy, which is crucial in environments sensitive to employee morale and legal constraints.